Sunnidhya/A-novel-Transformer-based-E-Commerce-Recommendation-System/README.md

 <h4>This was part of our final Major Project for the Course AI-705(Recommendation Systems)</h4>

-We present to you our context-aware product recommendation system solution which redefines the capabilities of traditional systems by enhancing  contextual relevance.
+<h6>We present to you our context-aware product recommendation system solution which
+redefines the capabilities of traditional systems by enhancing  contextual relevance.
 Unlike conventional systems that require users to enter specific product queries to retrieve search results confined to a particular type, our approach allows users to